LaryssaCunha/LaryssaCunha/README.md

 ### Hi!!
 I'm Laryssa Cunha!
 I'm from Rio de Janeiro city, Brazil.
 I'm graduated in Social Sciences for UFRRJ and today I study to be a future data analyst.

-- 🔭 Actually, I'm work in a search project in the FIOCRUZ called "Interfaces of racism and conservatism in the SUS from the ACS perspective".
+- 🔭 Actually, I'm working in a search project in the FIOCRUZ called "Interfaces of racism and conservatism in the SUS from the ACS perspective".
 - 🌱 I study data analyst using the Python programming language in Reprograma.
 I am also part of the study group SOMAH - Sociabilities more than Humans, at the Federal Rural University of Rio de Janeiro.
 - Languages: Portuguese BR, english B1 and basic espanhol.